coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo.md

     return toparse, tosongs
 ```

 We are now able to retrieve all the information which the API is offering us.
-This gives us around 250-300K movies in JSON files.
+This gave us around 250-300K movies in JSON files.

 ### Step 2: Pushing the data
 We have the JSON files, but they are still not in our index.
-So we need to use our [Push API](https://docs.coveo.com/en/54) to get it into our index.
+So we needed to use our [Push API](https://docs.coveo.com/en/54) to get it into our index.

-Before we start pushing we first need to create the necessary [mapping fields](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=338) into our Push Source.
-Each mapping reserves space to store our fields we need for our UI (e.g., @mygenre, @myrelatedartist, @mymovieid).
+Before we start pushing we first needed to create the necessary [mapping fields](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=338) into our Push Source.
+Each mapping reserves space to store the fields we needed for our UI (e.g., @mygenre, @myrelatedartist, @mymovieid).

-Since we are uploading a lot of data, we should use Batch API calls instead of single API calls.
+Since we where uploading a lot of data, we used Batch API calls instead of single API calls.
 It takes single JSON and combines them into one big call, which is way more efficient.

 Before we start pushing the data, we wanted to add some essential metadata to the JSON we got from the previous process, for example by adding the necessary Coveo fields, like ```documentId```, ```date```, ```clickableUri```.

-We also need to provide a preview of the content so that people do not have to navigate to IMDB to read it.
+We also needed to provide a preview of the content so that people do not have to navigate to IMDB to read it.

 Here is an example:
 ![RL2]({{ site.baseurl }}/images/20180501/RL2.png)
-As you can see above, the HTML also includes CSS to render the preview properly.
-All of that information is provided when creating the preview for the push call.
+As you can see above, the HTML also included CSS to render the preview properly.
+All of that information was provided when creating the preview for the push call.

-The final step is to encode the HTML properly:
+The final step was to encode the HTML properly:
 ``` python
 #content contains the actual HTML text
 compresseddata = zlib.compress(content.encode('utf8'), zlib.Z_BEST_COMPRESSION) # Compress the file content
 encodeddata = base64.b64encode(compresseddata)  # Base64 encode the compressed content
 ```

-The script below builds up the JSON we need.
+The script below builds up the JSON we needed.
 ``` python
 def add_document(movie):
 	# Use movie id as unique identifier